-"Japan is the only place in the world where you don't need drugs to be amazed" a British guy once told me.
+"Japan is the only place in the world where you don't need drugs to be amazed" an Italian guy once told me.
 It's probably the best way to sum it up.

 Osaka is a mix between highly sophisticated westernisation and traditional values.
 It's also Japan's gourmet food capital so there's tons of quirky restaurants.
 Metro is best way to get around, but you need a PHD to use it, as it's far from straightforward.